 One of the most important issues to be addressed at the beginning of both the analyses is the definition of what can be considered as input.
 In this context, each factor that may lead to a variation in the in the model output is considered an input.
 Consequently, not only the traditional “model input” i.e. the physical causes determining the output, but also the model parameterizations and the numerical algorithms may be characterized as input.

-In the next sections a review of the main techniques, both analytical and numerical, that can be used to perform uncertainty and sensitivity analysis will be briefly presented and the application impact of these analysis will be investigated in the IAM framework introduced in Guariso et al. (this issue).
+In the next sections a review of the main techniques, both analytical and numerical, that can be used to perform uncertainty and sensitivity analysis will be briefly presented and the application impact of these analysis will be investigated in the IAM framework introduced in Volta et al., in press.

 Analytical methods